krzylag/weblibrarian/readme.txt

 to read the subsection titled "User Role Setup" in the "Installation and basic setup" section *carefully* and to be sure you understand it fully.

-= How  stylesheet  (CSS)  selectors can I use to modify the  appearence of the front end? =
+= Which stylesheet (CSS) selectors can I use to modify the appearence of the front end? =

 This is described in the appendix of the user manual.